MNC89/eks-self-mgd/vpc/README.md

 ## About The Project

-This VPC is designed to be deployed alongside and EKS cluster.
+This VPC is designed to be deployed alongside the EKS cluster.
 It is configured to support a variety of applications that require both public and private subnets.

 <img src="./images/vpc_resourcemap.png">